-The 2.5-mile Passamaquoddy Loop Hike at Shenandoah National Park is quite popular as far as I can tell.
-The Passamaquoddy Trail (not the full loop) has more than 130 reviews on AllTrails.com.
+The 2.5-mile Passamaquoddy Loop Hike at is fairly popular.
+The Passamaquoddy Trail (not the full loop) has more than 170 reviews on AllTrails.com.

 The hike also has an average rating of 4.5.
 That’s better than most trails.
-So, why did it take me two tries to complete this scenic hike at Shenandoah National Park?
+So, why did it take me two tries to complete this popular Skyline Drive hike?

 I hiked this trail last week, successfully this time.
-My first go was in June when I could not find a section of trail.
+My first go was in June when I could not find a section of trail at Shenandoah National Park.

 I was with two of my kids and my anxiety levels were rising as I floundered around trying to find the trail.
-Eventually, I gave up and we instead tackled the Stony Man hike.
+Eventually, I gave up, so we tackled Stony Man.

-This time I was on my own and bumbled in the same spot as before.
-Argh.
-I eventually found where I needed to go despite there being no trail markers in this spot to guide me.
+This time I was on my own.
+I bumbled in the same spot as before.
+I eventually found my way despite there being no trail markers in this spot to guide me.

-There are two ways to reach the Passamaquoddy Trail (one section of the overall loop).
-On AllTrails.com, the driving directions lead you to the Little Stony Man parking area.
+There are two ways to reach the Passamaquoddy Trail (one section of the loop).
+On AllTrails.com, directions lead you to the Little Stony Man parking area.

 From here, you can hike a spur trail, then hook up with the Appalachian Trail to walk a short distance to connect with the Passamaquoddy Trail.